felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ### 7.1.
 Reposing the Problem to Generate more training data

-As mentioned before, one of the main challenges is the uneven distribution of number of images per whale, and the limited number of images in general.
+As mentioned before, one of the main challenges was the uneven distribution of number of images per whale, and the limited number of images in general.
 To avoid this problem, we can first **repose the task as to identify if a pair of images belong to the same whale or not**.
 Then we can train a classifier to learn an **embedding** which maps the whale images into compact feature vectors.
 The objective of the classifier was to maximize the euclidean distance of the feature vectors that contains the different whales, and minimize the distance with same whales.
-This idea is largely based on **[FaceNet](http://arxiv.org/pdf/1503.03832v3.pdf)**.
+This idea was largely based on **[FaceNet](http://arxiv.org/pdf/1503.03832v3.pdf)**.

 I briefly experimented with this approach with a Siamese network with the contrastive loss function, but it did not converge.
 The network was trained with pairs of images which half of them were the same whale and the other half were different.
-I suspected that the **online triplet image mining method** used by FaceNet is actually essential to successful convergence.
+I suspected that the **online triplet image mining method** used by FaceNet was actually essential to successful convergence.

 ![Diagrams from FaceNet](/assets/kaggle-right-whale/facenet.png)